 The Board of Directors' policy is to maintain a strong capital base, regarded as all elements of equity, so as to maintain customers', creditors' and market's confidence and to sustain future development of the business.
 The Board of Directors monitors the return on capital and the level of dividends to ordinary shareholders.

-The Company has formed statutory reserve through distribution of profits on the grounds of article 246 of the Commercial Act.
+The parent company has formed statutory reserve through distribution of profit on the grounds of article 246 of the Commercial Act.
 This reserve is set aside until it reaches one-tenth or more of the capital.
 Sources of statutory reserves are at least one-tenth of the net profit, share premiums and funds, stipulated in the Articles of Association or approved by decision of the General Meeting of Shareholders.
-The statutory reserve may only be used to cover losses of the Company from the current and previous reporting periods.
+The statutory reserve may only be used to cover losses of the Parent company from the current and previous reporting periods.
 The entity has set the reserve accordingly.

-There were no changes in the Company's approach to capital management during the year.
-The Company was not in a breach of any of the equity requirements enforced by external authorities.

-In accordance with the Bulgarian Commercial Act, the Company as a joint stock company should maintain net assets exceeding the registered capital.
+There were no changes in the Group's approach to capital management during the year.
+As of the date of these financial statements the Group complies with all equity requirements enforced by external authorities.
+In accordance with the Bulgarian Commercial Act, the Parent company as a joint stock company should maintain net assets exceeding the registered capital.
 As at the reporting date this capital adequacy rule is met.